 Whether or not your fear of flying has transformed intop pteromerhanophobia, it can have negative effects on the quality of your life.
 This is why you should avoid travelling at times when there are travel delays which are common when flying at peak times and thus can make the fear of flying even worse.
 Travelling at less busy times such as in the evening or night are recommended.

 You isn't a need to try to tackle the phobia yourself but ask for assistance.
 Many experts have helped people learn to control their worry and achieve their travels, and there are programs out there that specifically target the fear of flying.
-Remember to speak to the airline and flights attendants to help you with your phobia.
+Remember to speak to the airline and flights attendants to help you if you suffer from flying anxiety.